devops-workflow/terraform-local-boolean/README.md

+# terraform-local-boolean

 [![CircleCI](https://circleci.com/gh/devops-workflow/terraform-local-boolean.svg?style=svg)](https://circleci.com/gh/devops-workflow/terraform-local-boolean)

-Terraform module to simplify and expand boolean use
+## Terraform module to simplify and expand boolean use
-===

 Since Terraform currently doesn't have a boolean variable type, this provides a consistent handling.
 The list of true values is also expanded.

 Designed to simplify the use of booleans (especially where 1 variable is tested many times) and the using count to enable/disable resources.

 * Will handle any capitalization of the input value.
 * Will return 1 for any true value, 0 for anything else.